 We are currently under construction of a 142-room hotel at Silver Slipper Casino.
-Our future cash requirements include funding needs of approximately \$4.1 million towards future construction costs for the Silver Slipper Casino Hotel.
-A total of \$3.6 million in construction and financing costs have already been funded from available cash through the quarter ended March 31, 2014, for the Silver Slipper Casino Hotel.
-A total of \$7.7 million will be funded from available cash.
-The Silver Slipper Casino Hotel is scheduled for completion in late 2014 or early 2015 and is budgeted to cost approximately \$17.7 million.
-The progress on the Silver Slipper Casino Hotel, on August 26, 2013, we entered into a First Amendment to the First Lien Credit Agreement ("First Lien Amendment") and an Amendment No. 1 to the Second Lien Credit Agreement ("Second Lien Amendment") which amended certain provisions of these agreements.
+Our future cash requirements include funding needs of approximately \$3.1 million towards future construction costs for the Silver Slipper Casino Hotel.
+A total of \$4.6 million in construction and financing costs have already been funded from available cash through the quarter ended June 30, 2014, for the Silver Slipper Casino Hotel.
+A total of \$7.7 million will be funded from available cash before we draw on the available \$10.0 million term loan as described below.
+The Silver Slipper Casino Hotel is scheduled for completion in early 2015 and is budgeted to cost approximately \$17.7 million.
+The progress on the Silver Slipper Casino Hotel has been slower than expected as we encountered adverse soil and weather conditions.
+In connection with the financing of the Silver Slipper Casino Hotel, on August 26, 2013, we entered into a First Lien Amendment to the First Lien Credit Agreement ("First Lien Amendment") and an Amendment No. 1 to the Second Lien Credit Agreement ("Second Lien Amendment") which amended certain provisions of these agreements.
 The First Lien Amendment modifications included a \$10.0 million increase to the term loan portion of the First Lien Credit Agreement to \$56.3 million, a 1% lower interest rate and an extended maturity date to June 29, 2016.
-We intend to finance \$10.0 million of the construction cost of the Silver Slipper Casino Hotel with the proceeds of the increase in the term loan under our First Lien Credit Agreement as described in Note 4 to the consolidated financial statements, which remains undrawn but subject to covenants and other terms of the First Lien Credit Agreement.
-Capital One and ABC Funding, LLC are collectively referred to as our ("Creditors).
-At March 31, 2014 we exceeded the allowable total leverage ratio and the first lien leverage ratios for both of our credit agreements.
-We received waivers for compliance with these ratios at March 31, 2014 from our Creditors.
-If we are not in compliance with our covenants at June 30, 2014 or periods subsequent.
-The term loan is needed to complete construction of the \$10.0 million iterm loan.
-There consumptions for the since of our First Lien and Second Lien Credit Ag
+We intend to finance \$10.0 million of the construction cost of the Silver Slipper Casino Hotel with the proceeds of the increase in the term loan under our First Lien Credit Agreement as described in Note 4 to the consolidated financial statements, which remains undrawn and subject to covenants and other terms of the First Lien Credit Agreement.
+Capital One and ABC Funding, LLC are collectively referred to as our ("Creditors").
+At March 31, 2014 we exceeded the allowable total leverage ratio and the first lien leverage ratios for both of our credit agreements, although we received waivers for compliance with these ratios at March 31, 2014 from our Creditors.
+As of June 30, 2